Ángela Peralta: Biography

 On a visit to Mexico in 1871, Peralta established her own touring opera company for which she frequently sang her signature roles – Amina in La sonnambula and Lucia in Lucia di Lammermoor.
 (In her lifetime, she sang Amina 122 times, and Lucia 166 times.)

 In the mid-1870s she began an affair with the Mexican lawyer and entrepreneur Julián Montiel y Duarte, which caused a scandal in Mexico City.
 The city's social elite boycotted her performances and hired hecklers to harass her during performances.
 Her reputation recovered following her performance in Linda di Chamounix, but she kept her vow never to sing in Mexico City again.

 In 1883, with her reputation (and economic situation) again in decline, she began a tour of northern Mexico with her troupe of Italian opera singers.
 The tour began in Guaymas and proceeded to La Paz, Baja California Sur.
 It was in La Paz that she sang for the last time on stage – the title role in Maria di Rohan – with the performance taking place in a theatre improvised from a disused sand pit.
 On 22 August, the troupe arrived in the port city of Mazatlán, where they were to perform Il trovatore and Aida.
 The city of Mazatlán prepared an elaborate welcome for her.
 Her boat docked at a pier decorated with garlands of flowers, and she was greeted by a band playing the Mexican National Anthem.
 When her carriage arrived, her admirers unhitched the horses and pulled it themselves to the Hotel Iturbide, where she once again saluted the crowds from her balcony.
-However, within a few days, she and 76 of the troupe's 80 members were to die in the yellow fever epidemic that swept the city shortly after their arrival.
+However, within a few days, she and 76 of the troupe's 80 members died in the yellow fever epidemic that swept the city shortly after their arrival.

 Ángela Peralta died in the Hotel Iturbide in Mazatlán at the age of 38 on 30 August 1883.
 She married her lover Julián Montiel y Duarte on her deathbed.
 According to an eyewitness account of the marriage ceremony, she was already unconscious when it took place.
 One of the singers from her company, Lemus, supported her by the shoulders.
 When asked if she took Montiel y Duarte as her husband, Lemus moved her head to make it appear that she was nodding her assent.
 Before her burial in Mazatlán, her body lay in state, dressed in one of her opera costumes and her best jewels.
 In 1937, her remains were disinterred and brought to the Rotunda de Hombres Ilustres (the Rotunda of Illustrious People) in Mexico City's Panteón de Dolores.
-Both Mazatlán and San Miguel de Allende have theatres named in her honour.